Premier Handball League (India)

-Premier Handball League (PHL) is India's men's professional handball league.
-The league is an initiative between the Handball Association of India (HAI) and the Bluesport Entertainment Private Limited.
-Premier Handball League uses a franchise-based model.
-It is sanctioned by the South Asian Handball Federation and affiliated with the Asian Handball Federation.
+The Premier Handball League (PHL) was India's men's professional handball league.
+The league was an initiative between the Handball Association of India (HAI) and the Bluesport Entertainment Private Limited.
+Premier Handball League used a franchise-based model.
+It was sanctioned by the South Asian Handball Federation and affiliated with the Asian Handball Federation.
+It was replaced by the Handball Pro League.

 History

 The Premier Handball League encompasses six franchises, each representing cities across India.
 The teams were officially announced at a press conference in Jaipur.
 The first season was held between 8 and 25 June 2023 at Sawai Mansingh Indoor Stadium.
 The first player auction was held on 23 April.